spencertipping/www/datacenter.md

 nothing; in short order I found an HP unit with 12 Xeons, 144GB of memory, and four 300GB disks for $500 + $70 shipping.
 Thus began the Cheap Home Datacenter, which has now become a formidable space heating apparatus and provides the compute resources for all of my projects.
+It also runs our internal Gitlab server and continuous integration.

 ## Specs + cost
 Here are all the major components (mostly servers):